 - Often occurs along with addiction to drugs or alcohol

-Purging disorder treatment involves taking time to understand the client’s total physical, mental and emotional history to understand the person’s misaligned relationship with food and eating.
+Purging disordered eating treatment involves taking time to understand the client’s total physical, mental and emotional history to understand the person’s misaligned relationship with food and eating.
 Often, there are additional factors such as depression, anxiety, and addiction to drugs or alcohol that combine to form a complex and challenging disease.

 How Santé Center for Healing Can Help